KarrLab/paper_cell_sys__guidelines_4_repro_models_2020/README.md

-# Data and code for Veronica Porubsky, et al., *Best practices for making reproducible biochemical models*, Cell Systems, 2020
+# Data and code for Porubsky and Goldberg, et al., *Best practices for making reproducible biochemical models*, Cell Systems, 2020

 This Git repository contains data and code used in the paper Veronica Porubsky, Arthur Goldberg, Anand Rampadarath, David Nickerson, Jonathan Karr, and Herbert Sauro, *Best practices for making reproducible biochemical models*, Cell Systems, 2020.